 1. No change can be made to ECHDO’s Statutes other than by a resolution of the General Assembly convened for that purpose with a notification that a change to the Statutes will be proposed at it.

-2. At least five days before the General Assembly a copy of the motion setting out the proposed change word for word will be available electronically, distributed by the BOD, for inspection by the Members and their Representatives until the GA.
+2. At least five days before the General Assembly a copy of the motion setting out the proposed change word for word will be available electronically, distributed by the Board of Directors, for inspection by the Members and their Representatives until the General Assembly.

 3. These provisions apply as well to any decision to merge or divide ECHDO.